Detective Pikachu (video game): Release

 The game's initial version, called Great Detective Pikachu: Birth of a New Duo (名探偵ピカチュウ 〜新コンビ誕生〜, Meitantei Pikachu ~Shin Konbi Tanjō~), was released on the Nintendo 3DS eShop in Japan on February 3, 2016.
 On January 12, 2018, this version of the game was removed from the eShop in Japan, and later that day it was announced that an expanded version of the game, simply titled Detective Pikachu, was scheduled for a physical Nintendo 3DS release worldwide on March 23, 2018.
-This version of the game featured nine chapters of story, as opposed to the three of the original release.
+This version of the game featured nine chapters of the story, as opposed to the three of the original release.

 On March 9, 2018, a Special Demo Version of the full game was released for free on the Nintendo 3DS eShop in Japan.
 The demo featured the first half of the first chapter of the game and allowed players to transfer their progress to the full game.
 This demo was later released in the West on April 5, 2018.
 Similarly, Japanese players who had completed the original download version of the game were able to start playing the full version from where they left off upon release.
 The game was released alongside a giant Detective Pikachu amiibo figure, which unlocks hints and optional cutscenes in the game.

 Following the Japanese release of the game, dedicated fans started a petition requesting American actor Danny DeVito as the English voice actor for the titular character.
 The petition gained 40,000 signatures, but DeVito declined to audition for the role saying he'd never even heard of Pokémon.

-To promote the release of the full version of the game, The Pokémon Company released a free promotional eBook called Detective Pikachu Episode 0 – Eevee's Case, available until May 15, 2018 on Apple's iBooks and Amazon's Kindle stores.
+To promote the release of the full version of the game, The Pokémon Company released a free promotional eBook called Detective Pikachu Episode 0 – Eevee's Case, available until May 15, 2018, on Apple's iBooks and Amazon's Kindle stores.
 The short story acts as a prequel to the game, setting up its story.
 The book was originally released in physical form as a pre-order bonus for the game in Japan.
 Alongside this, a set of stickers was also released for free on iMessage and Line on the same day.

 Reception

+Critical response

+Detective Pikachu received "mixed or average" reviews from critics, according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 32% of critics.